goktugcelenk/retail-demand-forecasting-ml-vs-dl/README.md

 ## Objective

-- Forecast daily product-level demand for multiple stores.
+- Forecast daily product level demand for multiple stores.
 - Compare statistical and deep learning models.
 - Evaluate performance using MAE, RMSE, and MAPE.
 - Ensure transparency and reproducibility in the modeling workflow.